 Traci Dunham is a #1 best selling author, who resides in Haddonfield, NJ with her husband Sandy and two daughters, Caroline and Paige.
 She also spends her summers in the shore town of Wildwood Crest, NJ.
-Traci has published three books and in 2015 she started her own publishing TAD Books.
+Traci has published three books.
 Traci is a graduate of The College of New Jersey and a member of SCWBI.

 Traci writes books with positive uplifting messages.
 She hopes that young children who read her work understand the beauty within, that everyone is special in their own way and that sometimes the things we fear are in our imagination.